Teke111/Score-Keeper/README.md

 # Score-Keeper
-I made a score keeper app with HTML CSS and JAVSCRIPT
+I made a score keeper app with HTML CSS BULMA and JAVSCRIPT

 ### Screenshot